Systematic study of the completeness of two-dimensional classical $\phi^4$ theory

 where we define new continuous variables $\psi_{e'}$ corresponding to all edges of the lattice.
 This relation is graphically shown in Figure (\ref{fig1}).
 If we use the above relation instead of delta functions in the partition function, we will have:

 And after re-writing the partition function, it will be in the following form:

 where $E$ is the number of edges of the lattice.
-The above relation shows that the partition function of the initial model on the initial lattice is converted to the partition function of a new model on a new lattice with more variables where we should add new variables $\psi_{e}$ and $\psi_{e'}$ corresponding to all edges of the lattice, see Figure (\ref{fig1}).
-If we apply such transformations corresponding to all edges of the initial lattice, we will have a new lattice where the partition function of new model corresponds to a Hamiltonian in the following general form:
+The above relation shows that the partition function of the initial model on the original lattice is converted to the partition function of a new model where we have added new variables $\psi_{e}$ and $\psi_{e'}$ corresponding to all edges of the lattice.
+In Figure (\ref{fig1}) we denote the vertex corresponding to $\psi_{e'}$ by light circles and other vertices by blue circles where a white vertex is connected to three blue vertices.
+In this way, if we apply such transformations corresponding to all edges of the initial lattice, we will have a bipartite graph where the partition function of new model corresponds to a Hamiltonian in the following general form: